Public holidays in Ukraine

 On December 25, Catholic Christmas is celebrated.
 Lviv is most ready for the holiday: Christmas fairs and street performances are launched, and the whole city shines with lights.
 Have no doubt: Festive Lviv will enchant you.

 New Year comes on January 1.
 This time, the capital is changing too: hundreds of garlands decorate streets and trees, fairs offer a huge choice of street food and hand-made souvenirs, and music sounds from stages.
 If you want to celebrate a New Year in an unusual and new way then visit Kiev.
 It is very atmospheric and festive.
+If you travel with kids, check this list.

 And the best way to celebrate Orthodox Christmas, coming on January 7, is it to go to the Carpathians.
 Hospitable hosts, Hutsul traditions and original local cuisine are waiting for you amidst mountains and centuries-old spruces, covered with snow.
 Don’t miss your chance to see Magical Carpathian Winter.